 Lost In the Fog

 For some reason I guess I'm not destined to sleep much in Mexico.
-The little hotel was great but a dang mosquito got in the room and I couldn't get it for anything.
+The little hotel in Comitan was great but a dang mosquito got in the room and I couldn't get it for anything.
 It landed in my ear canal randomly throughout the night, and some very late hotel arrivals came in, banging on the steel gate at some point in the night.
 I got even by opening my door in my underwear and staring at them.

 I was up and on the road by 8:30 after triple checking my passport, Mexican paperwork and all the other foofooraw necessary for the border.
 Comitán was a nice town and I would have stayed another day but I wanted to break the mental barrier of getting into another country.
 Guatemala lay an hour and a half away on MX 190, with Ciudad Cuauhtémoc the last Mexican town on the way.
 The weather was beautiful and the air a bit chilly.
 Far on the horizon I could see monster cloud formations that I hoped would magically vanish during the day.